hayseedbyte/Etsy-Sales-Map/README.md

 ## Usage

-- Login in to Etsy Shop Manager.
+- Log in to Etsy Shop Manager.
 - Go to Settings > Options > Download Data.
 - Under "CSV TYPE" choose "ORDERS".
 - Pick the Year you want to map